Computer vision

 High-speed 3D geometrical modeling using Fast Level Set Method

-The level set method, introduced by S. Osher and J. A. Sethian, has attracted much attention as a method that realizes a topology free active contour modeling.
-This method utilizes an implicit representation of a contour to be tracked, and is able to handle the topological change of the contour intrinsically.
-Various applications based on the level set method have been presented including motion tracking, 3D geometric modeling, and simulation of crystallization or semiconductor growth.
-However, the calculation cost of reinitialization and updating of the implicit function is considerably expensive as compared with the cost of conventional active contour models such as ``Snakes''.
-We propose an efficient calculation algorithm for the level set method named the Fast Level Set Method (FLSM).
-Characteristics of the proposed FLSM are as follows: i) the use of the extension velocity and the high speed construction of the extension velocity field using the Fast Narrow Band Method, ii) the frequent execution of the reinitialization process of the implicit function which requires little calculation cost.
-The efficiency of the proposed method is verified through computer simulations, and two kinds of typical applications; real-time tracking of moving objects in video images and fast 3D surface reconstruction from scattered point data.
+The level set method, introduced by S. Osher and J. A. Sethian, has garnered significant attention as a topology-free approach to active contour modeling.
+This method employs an implicit representation of the contour to be tracked, inherently managing the contour's topological changes.
+Various applications based on the level set method include motion tracking, 3D geometric modeling, and simulations of crystallization or semiconductor growth.
+However, the computational cost of reinitializing and updating the implicit function is considerably higher than that of conventional active contour models like "Snakes."
+We propose an efficient algorithm for the level set method, called the Fast Level Set Method (FLSM).
+The key features of the proposed FLSM are: i) Utilization of extension velocity and the rapid construction of the extension velocity field using the Fast Narrow Band Method. ii) Frequent execution of the reinitialization process for the implicit function, which incurs minimal computational cost.
+The efficiency of the proposed method is validated through computer simulations and two typical applications: real-time tracking of moving objects in video images and fast 3D surface reconstruction from scattered point data.

 Bunny (Stanford Univ.)
 Wired basket